PedroRavel/kpiDashboardApi/README.md

 # kpidashboard-api
 API for visualizing metrics via dashboard.
+Works on desktop and mobile.

 ##Store data using mongodb or influxdb